ChanAndKlee/OpenMP-Rank-Sort/README.md

 > ./main 10000 1
 ```

-**Example 2:** The example is when the user input **10000 random integer numbers and 8 threads sequentially with the threshold equal to 0**
+**Example 2:** The example is when the user input **10000 random integer numbers and 8 threads parallely with the threshold equal to 0**
 ```shell
 > ./main 10000 8
 > Set threshold (0 for default): 0